How Much Exposure from 5G Towers is Radiated over Children, Teenagers, Schools and Hospitals?: Abstract

 \section{Abstract}

 The rolling-out of 5G antennas over the territory is a fundamental step to provide 5G connectivity.
-However, little efforts have been done so far on the exposure assessment from 5G cellular towers over young people and sensitive buildings like schools and medical centers.
-The goal of this article is therefore to explain why the 5G service strongly leverages the deployment of 5G antennas over cellular towers, how a tower installation hosting 5G antennas affects exposure over the territory, and at what extent children/teenagers, schools and medical centers are impacted by the exposure from 5G towers.
+However, little efforts have been done so far on the exposure assessment from 5G cellular towers over young people and ``sensitive'' buildings, like schools and medical centers. {To face such issues, we provide} a sound methodology for the numerical evaluation of 5G (and pre-5G) {downlink} exposure over children, teenagers, schools and medical centers. {We then apply the proposed methodology over two real scenarios}. {Results} reveal that the exposure from 5G cellular towers will increase in the forthcoming years, in parallel with the {growth of the 5G} adoption levels.
+However, the exposure levels are well below the maximum ones defined by international regulations.
+Moreover, the exposure over children and teenagers is similar to the one of the whole population, while the exposure over schools and medical centers can be lower than the one of the whole set of buildings.
+Finally, the exposure from 5G is strongly lower {than} the pre-5G one {when the building attenuation is introduced and a maturity adoption level for 5G is assumed.}

-5G networks are being deployed in many countries of the world.
-Despite the potentials of this technology have not been completely unleashed, a central point of debate is how 5G influences \ac{EMF} exposure over the population, and whether such exposure patterns will substantially increase in the forthcoming years \cite{jamshed2019survey}.
-In this context, the assessment of the exposure levels generated by mobile networks over children and teenagers is gaining attention in the academic community (see e.g., \cite{moon2020health,birks2021radiofrequency}), as young people will (probably) receive higher exposure levels throughout their lives compared to older people - who tended to live in an era where mobile networks were not so widespread as today.
-In addition, the exposure assessment over sensitive places, such as schools and medical centers, is central for monitoring aspects, e.g., to (possibly) limit the amount of unwanted exposure over specific groups like students and patients.

-Currently, there is no scientific evidence that base station exposure adhering to international guidelines (such as the \ac{ICNIRP} ones \cite{ICNIRPGuidelines:20}) is harmful for health \cite{bushberg2020ieee,9518367}.
-Nevertheless, the assessment of \ac{EMF} radiated by base stations over children, teenagers and sensitive places may be a key aspect for current (and future) epidemiological studies \cite{karipidis20215g}, aimed at studying possible (but still not proven at present time) correlations between the levels of 5G exposure and the emergence of long-term health diseases (such as cancers and tumors).
-Despite the literature about \ac{EMF} exposure assessment from mobile base stations (including other \ac{RF} sources) is already rather mature (see e.g., \cite{gajvsek2015electromagnetic,sagar2018radiofrequency,boussad2021longitudinal} for pre-5G studies and \cite{colombi2020analysis,adda2020theoretical,chiaraviglio2021massive,aerts2021assessment,selmaoui2021exposure} for 5G ones), there is currently a lack of studies focusing on the exposure radiated by 5G outdoor base stations over children, teenagers, and sensitive places.